Saummya123/SortingVisualizer-Java-GUI/README.md

 - Upon starting, the selected sorting algorithm sorts the array.
 - The GUI animates the process by displaying bars representing array elements.
 - Each swap or comparison is visually represented in real-time.

+## 🤝 Contribution
+Contributions are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or fix.
+3. Commit your changes.
+4. Open a pull request with a clear description.

+## 📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.